Bookmark saved

 Marcus gripped the knife tighter.
 "You knew my father."

 "I was there the night he died."
-Something shifted in Kramer's voice—grief, old and worn smooth by decades of carrying it.
+Grief shifted in Kramer's voice—old, worn smooth by decades of carrying it.
 "Watched the Sword of St. Michael put a blessed bullet through his heart because he refused to kill the Nephilim children.
 Because he'd learned the truth about what we really were, and he wanted to help us instead of exterminate us."

-"By freeing souls from unjust contracts."
-Kramer moved toward the door, his movements too fluid, too fast to be entirely human.
+He moved toward the door, his movements too fluid, too fast to be entirely human.
 "I came here to warn you, Marcus.
 Out of respect for Jonathan.
 Stop investigating.
-Let me finish this.
-When I have enough souls, when the balance tips, I'll end it.
-I'll let the cosmic order judge me.
-But if you try to stop me before then, I'll have no choice but to remove you from the equation."
+Let me finish what I've started.
+If you try to stop me, I'll have no choice but to remove you from the equation."

 "Is that a threat?"